SAP-archive/sap-community-code-challenge-cloud-native/Create_K8S_Secret.md

 secret/regcred created
 ```

-In the SAP BTP, Kyma console UI you should see the secret being created:
+In the SAP BTP, Kyma console UI, navigate to you namespace and you should see the secret being created withing the **Configuration/Secret** menu:

 ![Kubernetes Secret](/images/Kyma_Secret.png)